-3. E-mail: support@flashcutenc.com
+3. E-mail: support@flashcutcnc.com

 E-mail is the most organized way to convey your issues to our support staff.
 In your e-mail, please state your problem completely.
-Include your FlashCut version, the processor and speed of your computer, your version of windows and your signal generator serial number.
+Include your FlashCut version, the processor and speed of your computer, your version of Windows and your Signal Generator serial number.
 Attach your Setup and Tooling files (usually found in a folder named c:\flashcut data) and, when appropriate, the G-Code file with which you are having problems.
+Alternatively, you can attach a single FlashCut support file generated by the Build Support File command on the Help menu.
+The support file is in ZIP format and contains all relevant files needed by technical support to resolve your issue.
+Please see "Help Menu" in the Main Screen Features section for more details.